jasongrimes/grimesit-mm/_pages/about.md

 I was a sysadmin for Unix, Windows, and early Linux, learned programming in C, C++ and Java, then fell in love with the World Wide Web and specialized in web applications.
-I’ve written production PHP and JavaScript code since the dawn of both languages, and grown along as they evolved into mature ecosystems that power the modern web.
+I’ve written production PHP and JavaScript since the dawn of both, gradually maturing into serious languages that run the modern web.

 I helped start-up, scale, and operate [ProZ.com](https://www.proz.com/), now the world’s largest network of professional translators and linguists, and a good model of a long-term profitable, bootstrapped small business.
 It was successful, so I did that for a long time.

-Now I operate as Grimes IT,
+Now I own Grimes IT, LLC,
 providing technical services to select clients and conducting original research and development.
 I have no employees,